csantos-alvess/Physalia-Manual-Genome-Curation/Session2.2.md

 Please find slides for Manual Genome Curation overview and Asssembly Metrics at [slides_bga_2024.pdf](slides_bga_2024.pdf).

+## Visualize the following datasets in Sanger BTK viewer (https://grit-btk.tol.sanger.ac.uk)

+- Easy: daNymPelt1.20241015.hap2.fa (dicot)
+- Medium: icMagCera1.20240711.hap1.fa (coleoptera)
+- Hard: wsRidPisc1.20240921.haplotigs.fa (annelid)

+ 1. Which steps would you follow to remove prokaryote contamination?
+ 2. And eukaryotic one?
+ 3. Have you found remaining organelle scaffolds?

+Go to Gitpod to download the decontaminated fasta files:

 Gitpod: https://gitpod.io/new/#https://github.com/sanger-tol/rapid-curation

 If you are using GitPod, before clicking in 'Continue' choose 'Large' for the third option (class).
 Then click 'Continue'.